Diocese of Arlington: 1600 to 1784

 Prior to the American Revolution, few Catholics lived in the British Colony of Virginia.
 In 1634, John Altham, a Jesuit companion of Andrew White, performed missionary work among the Native American tribes living on the south bank of the Potomac River.
 The colonial government of Virginia soon enacted stringent laws against the practice of Catholicism.
-During the late 17th century, the few Catholic settlers in northern Virginia, living near Aquia Creek, were attended by John Carroll and other Jesuit missionaries from Maryland.

-By 1776, the city of Alexandria had a log chapel with a resident Catholic priest.
-John Thayer from Boston was stationed at the chapel in 1794.
+During the late 17th century, the few Catholic settlers in northern Virginia, living near Aquia Creek, were attended by John Carroll and other Jesuit missionaries from Maryland.By 1776, the city of Alexandria had a log chapel with a resident Catholic priest.

 1784 to 1820

-After the American Revolution, Pope Pius VI in 1784 erected the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
+After the American Revolution ended in 1783, Pope Pius VI in 1784 erected the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
 With the passage in 1786 of the Virginia Statute for Religious Freedom, written by future US President Thomas Jefferson, Catholics were granted religious freedom in the new state of Virginia.

-The Diocese of Baltimore, the first diocese in the United States, was erected to replace the prefecture apostolic in 1789.
+The Vatican in 1789 erected the Diocese of Baltimore, the first diocese in the United States, to replace the prefecture apostolic.
+John Thayer, a Boston priest, was stationed by the diocese at the Alexandria chapel in 1794.
+In 1795, the chapel became St. Mary's Church, the first Catholic church in Virginia.
+It is today the Basilica of Saint Mary.